 It will also serve useful as an exhibit or attachment to your accident scene diagram, as it shows that your diagram is fact-based.

-Start with an accident reconstruction template to build your diagram.
+Start with an accident reconstruction template.
 We'll use SmartDraw to do this.
 This is much easier and more accurate than trying to draw the scene by hand.
 Plus, when you're finished, you'll have a presentation-quality graphic.

 Begin by selecting from one of dozens of templates that cover multiple-lane roads, intersections, highways, freeways, parking lots, and many other settings.
 Here are just a few of the options available: